tinygiant98/quest/README.md

 The system can also run scripts for each quest event type -> Accept, Advance, Complete and Fail.
 Before the script is run, up to three variables are stored on the module:  the current quest tag, the current quest step and the current quest event.
-You can retrieve these by using `GetCurrentQuest()`, `GetCurrentQuestStep()` and `GetCurrentQuestEvent()`.
+You can retrieve these by using `GetCurrentQuest()`, `GetCurrentQuestStep()` and `GetCurrentQuestEvent()`.  `GetCurrentQuestStep()` is only available during the OnAdvance event and will return the step the PC is starting.
 These values will allow builder's to run quest-specific code.
 Additionally, OBJECT_SELF in all run scripts is the PC.

 Here's a short example that creates a single goblin creature at waypoint "quest_test" when the PC reaches the first step of the quest with the tag "myFirstQuest".